amazon-archives/amazon-cognito-identity-js/README.md

 ## Setup

 1. Create an app for your user pool.
-Note that the generate client secret box must be unchecked because the JavaScript SDK doesn't support apps with client secret.
+Note that the generate client secret box must be **unchecked** because the JavaScript SDK doesn't support apps that have a client secret.

 2. Download and include the Amazon Cognito AWS SDK for JavaScript:
   * [/dist/aws-cognito-sdk.min.js](https://raw.githubusercontent.com/aws/amazon-cognito-identity-js/master/dist/aws-cognito-sdk.min.js)